OMNI-SLO-Monitoring/issue-creator/README.md

 The issue creator sits at localhost:3500.
 If installed with docker the database is available at localhost:27017.
 Post Request to localhost:3500 to add logs.
-Get Request to localhost:3500 to get all logs.
+Post Request to localhost:3500/issue with a valid Issue ID to get the associated issue Get Request to localhost:3500 to get all logs.

 ```